todogroup/repolinter/README.md

 ## Command line dependencies

 You will need to have Node, Ruby/Ruby-Dev, and Bundle installed in order to use repolinter.
+If you are installing on OS X, you will also likely need to install RVM.

 The npm log-symbols package must be installed to run `repolinter`.
 ```